audiotranskription Hintergrund

 Round 2

 3. Repeat this for ChatGPT and Claude.
-“Make sure that you only mark and copy the posts that the respective LLM does not yet recognize.
+Make sure that you always mark and copy the posts that the respective LLM does not yet know.
 As a rule, the statements of the other two LLMs and your question.

 5. Then the third round starts again with Gemini.
 Repeat this process until the exchange has been exhausted or your usage volume has been exceeded.
-After 3 rounds, we had usually already developed astonishingly differentiated insights.
+After 4 rounds, we had usually already developed astonishingly differentiated insights.

 Conclusion - Create your conclusion

-Download the f4 template incl.
+Download the template incl.
 Start prompt

-Here you can download the current version (11.09.2024) of the f4 project file.
+Here you can download the current version (11.09.2024) of the start prompts described above, which can simply be copied and pasted.

 Method guide